U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Reverberation model

-The direct-to-reverberant ratio ($\DRR$) and the reverberation time ($\rtsixty$) are sufficient parameters to characterize Polack's statistical model of reverberation~\cite{polackTransmissionLenergieSonore1988}.
-This model assumes that the reverberant tail of a room impulse response (RIR) can be modeled as an exponentially decaying stochastic process.
+The DRR and the $\rtsixty$ are sufficient parameters to characterize Polack's statistical model of reverberation~\cite{polackTransmissionLenergieSonore1988}.
+This model assumes that the reverberant tail of an RIR can be modeled as an exponentially decaying stochastic process.
 Specifically, the reverberant component $h_r$ is defined as: